HOW IT WORKS – WHAT DOES AN HRV DO?

 Overall, the effect of making homes “tighter” is to cause Indoor Air QUALITY problems.

-The best solution, is controlled ventilation, and dehumidification with energy recovery — an HRV.
+The best solution, is controlled ventilation with a genuine heat recovery ventilator.

 http://www.dspinspections.com/moldin.htm this site contains important information on the effects of humidity in the modern home.